dexterbt1/awesome-angularjs-1x-components/README.md

 # AngularJS 1.x Components / Directives

-A collection of userful components and directives for the AngularJS 1.x (especially >= 1.5)
+A collection of useful components and directives for the AngularJS 1.x (especially >= 1.5)

 Some of us are still on AngularJS 1.x, and we will be maintaining software that depends on it in a foreseeable future.